 Pundits and journalists and podcasters are flush with midterm election dissection, endlessly discussing the good and the bad in regards to challenging the radical damage being done by Trump & Co.
 But for the most part, in the American media it’s always Groundhog Day, and when a country finds itself divided down the middle in the ugliest of ways, it must be due to something that happened yesterday, or, better yet, today.
 Ah, if only dissecting the past was sexy, addictive, or gif-able.

-With a mad king in the White House and the GOP gleefully stacking the courts and hacking away at whatever was left of the American idea of democratic governance, who potentially deals with what gets shunted to the side – history and its psychical consequences?
+With a mad king in the White House and the GOP gleefully stacking the courts and hacking away at whatever was left of the separation of powers, who potentially deals with what gets shunted to the side – history and its psychical consequences?

 Historians, theoreticians, artists, playwrights, novelists, filmmakers…